-We have a collection of videos to help GCSE Maths students learn about different types of Transformation: Translation, Reflection, Rotation and Enlargement.
+These lessons help GCSE/IGCSE Maths students learn about different types of Transformation: Translation, Reflection, Rotation and Enlargement.

-This video shows how to transform a shape using a given vector.
+This video shows how to transform a shape using a given translation vector.

 When we reflect a shape, we ‘flip’ it over a line of symmetry or ‘mirror’.

-GCSE Maths transformations: Reflections made easy in horizontal and vertical lines
+GCSE Maths transformations: Reflections in horizontal and vertical lines

 Transformations - Rotate 90 degrees